joealewine/blockchain-rhos/index.md

 | Where can I learn more? |See [About {{site.data.keyword.blockchainfull_notm}} Platform v2.1.1](/docs/services/blockchain-rhos?topic=blockchain-rhos-console-ocp-about#console-ocp-about-offers)  | See [About {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}}](/docs/services/blockchain?topic=blockchain-ibp-console-overview#ibp-console-overview-capabilities) |
 *Figure 1. {{site.data.keyword.blockchainfull_notm}} Platform offerings*

-Your purchase of {{site.data.keyword.blockchainfull_notm}} Platform v2.1.1 includes an entitlement to images for peer, CA, ordering service, and smart contract containers that are signed by IBM.
+** {{site.data.keyword.blockchainfull_notm}} images - Your purchase of {{site.data.keyword.blockchainfull_notm}} Platform v2.1.1 includes an entitlement to images for peer, CA, ordering service, and smart contract containers that are signed by IBM.
 The images are based on the open source Hyperledger Fabric code base and contain a number of enhancements for stability and serviceability.
 The images are bundled with support from IBM.
-TThe {{site.data.keyword.blockchainfull_notm}} Platform management console or operator are not among the images included in this entitlement.
-This offering is intended for experienced Fabric users with existing Fabric deployments.
+The {{site.data.keyword.blockchainfull_notm}}  images do not include the {{site.data.keyword.blockchainfull_notm}} management console or operator.
+These images are intended for experienced Fabric users with existing Fabric deployments.
 For more information, see [Using the IBM Blockchain images](/docs/services/blockchain-rhos?topic=blockchain-rhos-blockchain-images).

 ### Developer Tools
 {: ##get-started-console-ocp-dev-tools}